AlthafSinghawansaUHN/cfmedipseq_pipeline/README.md

 - bwa (bioconda)
 - R packages: dplyr, data.table

+CountsReg R package not handled by Conda and will have to be hacked into the conda environment through an R install.packages()

 ## Snakemake profiles

 For a guide on how to create a Snakemake profile for your cluster setup, see https://www.sichong.site/2020/02/25/snakemake-and-slurm-how-to-manage-workflow-with-resource-constraint-on-hpc/